Australia & New Zealand Cruise

 *Percentage of total cost

-Explore the fascinations of New Zealand and Australia from the comfort of the Emerald Princess.
+Explore the fascinations of New Zealand and Australia from the comfort of the Royal Princess.
 Maori culture, Lord of the Rings landscapes, penguins, and vibrant street art will fill your senses in New Zealand.
-Hobart, on the Australian island of Tasmania offers a contrasting blend of heritage, scenery and culture, with world class activities and attractions nearby.
-Nestled amongst the foothills of Kunanyi / Mt Wellington, Hobart combines heritage charm with a modern lifestyle in a setting of exceptional beauty.
 The metropolitan center of Sydney offers amazing architecture, great shopping and all things trendy and tasty.
 Are you ready to say g’day, mate?

 Included meals are denoted: Breakfast: B, Lunch: L, Dinner: D

 We depart Albuquerque for our overnight flight to Sydney, Australia.
 We lose a day as we cross the International Date Line – but we’ll get it back upon our return!
 Upon our arrival in Sydney we transfer by motorcoach to the Royal Princess and explore this marvelous ship.
 We set sail at 4:00 p.m. and sail for two days.

 Fiordland National Park is in the southwest of New Zealand’s South Island.
 It’s known for the glacier-carved fiords of Doubtful and Milford sounds.
 A beech forest trail on the sandy Milford shore offers views of towering Mitre Peak.
 Nearby, the craggy Earl Mountains are reflected in the glassy surface of Mirror Lakes.
 On the Cleddau River, the Chasm Walk passes over bridges with views of powerful waterfalls.
 We enjoy a day of scenic cruising in this stunning area.